nitin-aikkerethu/i_games/README.md

 i_games
 =======

-Games with neuropedagogic insight of efficient people
+Games with neuropedagogic insight of hardworking people